-- Submit a final official high school transcript with date of graduation. - Submit official scores from the Scholastic Aptitude Test (SAT) or the American College Test (ACT).
-If neither the SAT or ACT were taken, please arrange to do so.
-Post University's school code for the SAT is 3698.
-The code for the ACT is 0580.
-These scores do not have to be submitted if the applicant has earned more than 30 eligible college credits. - Schedule a personal interview with an admissions counselor.
+- Submit a final official high school transcript with date of graduation. - Schedule a personal interview with an admissions counselor.
 A phone interview or a meeting with a University representative may be substituted when an on-campus visit is not possible. - Submission of an academic letter of recommendation is required.